Graduate Application Info

 - Photocopies are accepted but originals must be furnished before final acceptance into the program

-- (International Students): A Recent TOEFL (IDT) 80, speaking component must be 19 or higher score, We do accept IELTS: 6.5 or higher.
-Results from a recent Graduate Record Examination (GRE) test.
-Penn State's institution code is 2660.
+- (International Students): A Recent TOEFL (IDT) 80, speaking component must be 19 or higher score.
+We do accept IELTS: 6.5 or higher.
 Please feel free to visit TOEFL for some helpful resources.

-- A phone interview with a member of the graduate faculty (International Students Only): faculty will contact applicant to set up interview
+- A phone interview or in person interview with a member of the graduate faculty.
+Faculty will contact applicant to set up interview

 Fall Semester - Jan 15 of any year